 Are campus dining facilities open during Commencement Weekend?

-The Quarry and the Union Station will have limited morning and afternoon hours See General Campus Information.
+The Union Station will have limited morning and afternoon hours See General Campus Information.

 How should I dress for Commencement?